Business owners weigh in on street closures to offer more customer spacing in Carpinteria - KEYT | KCOY

 businesses.

-Carpinteria has a Recovery Committee, and it reviewed the plan before moving it to the council with this recommendation.
+Carpinteria has a Recovery Committee, and it reviewed the plan before moving it to the council with a recommendation.

 The city has an encroachment permit process for businesses interested in using the space.
 They would have to meet guidelines and provide trash recepticles.